Tusa (song)

-"Tusa" is a song by Colombian singer-songwriter Karol G and Trinidadian-American rapper Nicki Minaj.
-It was written by Karol G, Minaj, Keityn and Ovy on the Drums, and produced by the latter.

-The song was released on November 7, 2019 by Republic Records, Universal Music Latino and Universal Music Group, as the lead single from Karol G’s third studio album KG0516.
+"Tusa" is a song by Colombian singer-songwriter Karol G and American rapper Nicki Minaj.
+Written alongside Keityn and producer Ovy on the Drums, the song was released on November 7, 2019 by Universal Music Latino and Republic Records, as the lead single from Karol G's third studio album, KG0516 (2021).

-"Tusa" peaked at number 42 on the US Billboard Hot 100.
-It also became the first song by two lead female artists to debut at number one on the US Hot Latin Songs chart.
-As well, the song debuted at number 56 on the Rolling Stone Top 100, later peaking at number 41.
-The song peaked at number one in various Spanish-speaking countries and is the longest-running number-one single on the Argentina Hot 100, having spent 25 weeks at number one on the chart.

-"Tusa" was nominated for two Latin Grammy Awards in the categories Record of the Year and Song of the Year.
-The song was certified in multiple countries, going onto become the highest certified song in Mexico by AMPROFON and the 9th highest certified song by the Latin RIAA, according to the database.

 Background

 The song was announced a day prior to its release through Karol G's social media platforms, with a snippet of the music video and release date.
 The song was officially released on November 7, 2019.